markavenue/infrastructure/design.md

 - Provides advanced features like custom HTTP headers and redirects
 - Provides Direct Upload for custom Continuous Delivery
 - Server-side functionality can be added easily using Pages Functions

+The new website is implemented in WordPress on Websupport because that is what the developer that Jan chosen wants to use.
+This website infrastructure in Websupport is not covered by this documentation as the developer has not shown interest in contributing here.